Jahfry/SteamOS/keyd.md

 ## 3. Set your Deck back to 'readonly'

 'readonly' can't be on before this point because the 'make install' above needs to write for the last step above.
-Now that that is done, set it back to readonly via: `sudo steamos-readonly enable`
+Now that that is done, set it back to readonly:

+`sudo steamos-readonly enable`

 ## 4. Start remapping keys